Within Time to SLA, you can:

-1. Select JIRA Workflow.
+1. Select Jira Workflow.

-2. Click Add New SLA Definition
+2. Click Add New SLA Definition.

-3. SLA Definition pop-up screen appears.
+3. The SLA Definition pop-up screen will appear.

-|Make sure that the toggle button is ACTIVE.
-Otherwise, SLA data will not be calculated for the SLA unless it is re-activated.|
+|Make sure that the toggle button is ACTIVE, otherwise SLA data will not be calculated for the SLA unless it is re-activated.|

-4. Fill in Name of the SLA.
+4. Create a Name for the SLA.

-5. Select the Priority of issues.
+5. Select the Priority of the issue.

-|You can define different SLAs according to priority for the same set of issues.|
+You can define different SLAs according to priority for the same set of issues.

 6. Select when the SLA will start.